Mark Quinn

 Mark David Quinn (born May 21, 1974) is an American former Major League Baseball outfielder and right-handed batter who played for the Kansas City Royals and former coach for the Baltimore Orioles.
 Quinn was drafted in the 11th round of the 1995 Amateur Draft after playing two seasons for the Rice University Owls.
-He played for the Royals between 1999–2002.
+He played for the Royals between 1999 and 2002.
 He retired for good in 2007 after spring training with the Yomiuri Giants.

 Career

 In 1998, Quinn led the Texas League in batting average when he hit .349 for the Wichita Wranglers.
 He captured a second minor league batting crown the following year, posting a .360 average for the Omaha Golden Spikes of the Pacific Coast League.

 On September 14, 1999, Quinn made his major league debut and became just the fourth player in MLB history to hit two home runs in his major league debut, joining Charlie Reilly, Bob Nieman (1951) and Bert Campaneris (1964).
 In 17 games in September, Quinn hit .333 with 6 home runs and 18 RBIs.